kalkan/kalkan.github.io/_teaching/2024-ybuceng-ceng407.md

 location: "Ankara, Türkiye"
 ---

-Instructor: [Your Name]
+Instructor: Dr. Kaan Kalkan

-Contact Information: [Email Address]
+Contact Information: kaan.kalkan@tubitak.gov.tr

-Office Hours: [Days and Times]
+Office Hours: Everyday via mail

-Course Schedule: [Day(s) and Time(s)]
+Course Schedule: To be announced
-Location: [Classroom/Online Platform]

-Eskişehir Teknik Üniversitesi, Yer ve Uzay Bilimleri Enstitüsü, Uzaktan Algılama ve Coğrafi Bilgi Sistemleri Doktora Programı UCS635 Uydu Görüntü İşleme dersi ile ilgili bilgilerin paylaşılacağı sayfadır.

-> Derslerimiz **Salı günleri Saat 19:30'** da size iletilecek Zoom linki üzerinden yürütülecektir.

-* Ders ile ilgili bilgilerin özetlendiği [ders bilgi formunu](http://kalkan.github.io/files/ucs635-2019/UCS635_2019_UyduGoruntuIsleme_KaanKalkan.pdf) incelemeyi unutmayınız.

-* Derse kayıt olduktan sonra [öğrenci bilgi formunu](https://goo.gl/forms/nQR3TQm4LoK9DMDJ3) doldurmayı unutmayınız.
+Location: To be announced

+Yıldırım Beyazıt Üniversitesi - Bilgisayar Mühendisliği - Remote Sensing (CENG407) - 2024 dersi ile ilgili bilgilerin paylaşılacağı sayfadır.

+This course introduces the principles and applications of remote sensing, emphasizing the integration of remote sensing data with computational techniques.
+The course will cover the fundamentals of remote sensing and image processing techniques applied to remotely sensed data, with a focus on practical applications in various fields such as environmental monitoring, agriculture, and urban planning.

 > Bilgisayarınıza aşağıdaki açık kaynaklı programları kurmanızı öneririm;
 * [Monteverdi Orfeo Toolbox](https://www.orfeo-toolbox.org/download/)